Derived Foliations: Analytification of derived foliations: the GAGA theorem

 The existence of the sequence $C$ does imply the lemma, as $\LL_B$ will coincide with $\LL_{C(n)}$ in weight less than $n$.
-Moreover, by induction on $n$ and from the push-out square \ref{eq:pushoutC(n)}, $\LL_{C(n)}$ is seen to be a graded perfect $C(n)$-module for all $n$, and thus it is graded almost perfect over $\OO_X$. $\Box$ \\
+Moreover, by induction on $n$ and from the push-out square (\ref{eq:pushoutC(n)}), $\LL_{C(n)}$ is seen to be a graded perfect $C(n)$-module for all $n$, and therefore is graded almost perfect over $\OO_X$. $\Box$ \\

-A second observation is that $C_X$ (resp. $C_{X^h}$) contains $\Fol^{\mathrm{ap}}(X)$ (resp. $\Fol(X^h)$) as a full sub-$\s$-category.
+A second observation is that $C_X$ (resp. $C_{X^h}$) contains $\Fol^{ap}(X)$ (resp. $\Fol(X^h)$) as a full sub-$\s$-category.

 \begin{lem} The natural forgetful $\s$-functors

 are fully faithful.
 Their essential images consists of $B \in C_X$ (resp. $B \in C_{X^h}$) such that $Sym_{\OO_X}(B^{(1)}) \simeq B$ (resp. $Sym_{\OO_{X^h}}(B^{(1)}) \simeq B$) as graded cdga's. \end{lem}